Disc protrusion in the back

 Disc protrusion in the back is a condition that is often related to the natural aging process of the spine, but other factors like injury, posture and weight can also play a role.
 A disc protrusion is simply when a spinal disc protrudes out of its normal boundary in the spinal column.
 Although similar to a bulging disc, doctors will usually diagnose a disc protrusion when it is less than half of the disc circumference.

 As the spine ages, the discs that cushion the vertebrae begin to lose water and protein content, making them less elastic.
 When the discs break down like this, disc protrusion and other related conditions like bulges and herniation can become more likely since the discs can no longer stand up to the stresses being placed on them every day.

 Disc protrusion is not necessarily painful by itself, but symptoms can develop if displaced disc material begins to put pressure on a nerve in the spinal column.
 The type of symptoms experienced vary depending on the location of the protruding disc in the spinal column:

-- Cervical disc protrusion – the cervical vertebrae are in the neck and upper back; causing pain, numbness, or tingling in the neck, shoulders, arms, and hands
+- Cervical disc protrusion.
+Disc problems in the cervical (upper) spine can cause pain, numbness or tingling in the neck, shoulders, arms and hands.

-- Lumbar disc protrusion – the lumbar vertebrae are in the lower back; pain may radiate from the back to the buttocks to the legs and feet; check for numbness or tingling as you bend down or arch back
+- Lumbar disc protrusion.
+Pain from a disc protrusion in the lumbar (lower) spine may radiate from the back to the buttocks to the legs and feet.
+Check for numbness or tingling as you bend down or arch your back.